caseyg/awesome/TOPICS.md

 ## deepagents

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 ## langgraph

-*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Deep Agents is an agent harness built on langchain and langgraph.
-Deep Agents are equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - making them well-equipped to handle complex agentic tasks.
+*   [langchain-ai/deepagents](https://github.com/langchain-ai/deepagents) - Agent harness built with LangChain and LangGraph.
+Equipped with a planning tool, a filesystem backend, and the ability to spawn subagents - well-equipped to handle complex agentic tasks.

 *   [MODSetter/SurfSense](https://github.com/MODSetter/SurfSense) - Open source alternative to NotebookLM for teams.
 Join our Discord: https://discord.gg/ejRNvftDp9